duckdb/substrait/README.md

 Now to configure the build targets, copy the CMake variables specified in the Makefile and ensure the build directory is set to `../build/<build_mode>`.

+## Updating the Substrait version
+Use the script in `scripts/update_substrait.py` to update the substrait version.
+It requires [protoc 3.19.4](https://github.com/protocolbuffers/protobuf/releases/tag/v3.19.4), GitHub, and Python.
+To update the substrait code, simply change [the git commit tag in the script](https://github.com/duckdb/substrait/blob/main/scripts/update_substrait.py#L8) to the desired substrait release version.
+Then, execute the script by running `python scripts/update_substrait.py`.